Nikoo00o/Nota/README.md

 - the tests of the app also directly use the server tests for the real server responses instead of mocks!
   - because of this, the app tests also don't have to care about the server errors, because they are already tested in the server tests
+- the default log level for the tests can be changed inside of the file `nota/app/test/helper/app_test_helper.dart` in the method `createCommonTestObjects`

 <!--- // todo: screenshots of the app should follow here -->